 Year-to-year financial changes in net position trend information is accumulated on a consistent basis.
 This information trend will be observed, analyzed, and used to discuss the financial position of the Authority as a whole.
 Net position over time may serve as a useful indicator of the Authority's financial position.
-Net position of the Authority was greater than \$2.6 billion at year-end, increasing by 3 percent, or approximately the same percentage points as the prior year.
-A major contributing factor to changes in the net position at year-end is that there was increased revenue within its business-type activities for programs managed for more than \$16.7 million while expenses increased by only \$5.3 million for a net increase of \$11.4 million.
+Net position of the Authority was greater than \$2.8 billion at year-end, increasing by nearly 6 percent, or double the percentage increase the prior year experienced.
+A major contributing factor to changes in the net position at year-end is that there was increased revenue within its business-type activities for programs managed for more than \$81.3 million while expenses increased by only \$14.1 million for a net increase of \$67.2 million.
 The following table presents a summary of the Authority's net position: